urcomputeringpal/cloudbuild-branch-based-caching/README.md

 ### How it works

-Docker local experience includes a delightful "incremental build" feature, wherein a well-crafted Dockerfile doesn't have to be rebuilt from scratch each time if only certain parts of a repository change.
+Docker's local experience includes a delightful "incremental build" feature, wherein a well-crafted Dockerfile doesn't have to be rebuilt from scratch each time if only certain parts of a repository change.
 To accomplsih this, Docker uses the layers from images you've previously built as a "build cache" that it refers to in the course performing builds.
 You may recall seeing something like this the output of `docker build` commands:

 ```
 Step 4/6 : RUN apk update && apk add ca-certificates && rm -rf /var/cache/apk/*